- Income Statistics

 Which state has the highest tax burden?

-New York has the highest tax burden, at a combined average total of 12.75%.
-This includes property taxes, sales tax, and income tax.
-Here is a list of the other top ten states with the highest tax burdens:
+New York holds the title for the highest tax burden, averaging a total of 12.75%.
+This encompasses property taxes, sales tax, and income tax.
+The following states also have high tax burdens:

 -